Do Chromosomal Abnormalities Cause a Miscarriage?

 While certain genetic factors and biological conditions cannot be changed, there are a bunch of ways to prevent a miscarriage or a chromosomal abnormality.
 Taking care of certain lifestyle choices and staying away from toxic substances that affect the body in various ways can be a great factor in reducing the chances of chromosomal abnormalities in parents.
 Also, it is best to try again for another child since the chances of the same abnormality repeating are minimal.

 In order to know how to avoid a miscarriage due to chromosomal abnormalities, there are a few tests that can be undertaken to detect the root cause of the problem.

 The success of this test usually depends on conducting it right after a woman experiences a miscarriage.
-Using a tissue of the foetus, its genetic makeup and chromosomal structure are studied to its inner depth, and any factors that resulted in its inability to stay within the womb are discovered.
+The genetic makeup and chromosomal structure are studied to its inner depth using tissue of the foetus to discover any factors that resulted in its inability to stay within the womb.

 Planning for Future Pregnancy After a Miscarriage

-Depending on your doctor’s recommendations and the test results of your abnormality testing, there may be an option for you to try to conceive again if the chances of an abnormality repeating itself are minimal.
-However, if a recurring miscarriage seems to be a possibility, then it is best to opt for a different sperm or an egg by undertaking IVF in order to have a healthy baby.
+Depending on your doctor’s recommendations and the test results of your abnormality, there may be an option for you to try to conceive again if the chances of the abnormality repeating itself are minimal.
+However, if a recurring miscarriage seems to be a possibility, it is best to opt for a different sperm or an egg by undertaking IVF in order to have a healthy baby.